 - Since this recipe contains pecans, please make sure that anyone eating this banana bread does not have a peanut/tree nut allergy.
 Do not serve to anyone with peanut/tree nut allergies.

-- Click on our “print recipe” link if you want to print out this recipe.
+- Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

 - Use RIPE bananas for the best results!!
 If you use unripe green or hard yellow bananas, your banana bread will come out bland (with little banana flavor).
 Unripe bananas have more starch and less sugar than ripe bananas.
 The natural sweetness of ripe bananas works best when making banana bread recipes.
-Ripe bananas are soft and have small brown & black spots on the exterior of the yellow banana peel.

 - Use FRESH pecans.
 After you have opened a bag of chopped pecans, the pecans can go rancid (bad) quickly due to their high oil content.
 Once the pecan package has been opened, you should store the chopped pecans in an airtight container in your refrigerator or freezer.
 Do not use old pecans that have been sitting in your pantry in an already opened bag.
 For more information on pecan storage, you should read this U.S. Pecan Growers Council article on pecan handling and storage.

-- Aim for the 1 1/2 cups of mashed bananas.
-If you don’t have enough mashed bananas to equal the recipe’s called for 1 1/2 cups of mashed bananas, you can add a little milk until the combined mashed bananas & milk equals the required 1 1/2 cups.
+- If you don’t have enough mashed bananas to equal the recipe’s called for 1 1/2 cups of mashed bananas, you can add a little applesauce, Greek yogurt or sour cream until the combined amount (including the mashed bananas) equals the required 1 1/2 cups.
 If you are under the 1 1/2 cups, the banana bread might be too dry.
 If you are over the 1 1/2 cups then the banana bread might be too moist and come out undercooked.
 If you have extra mashed bananas (beyond the 1 1/2 cups), you can freeze the extra mashed bananas… and save it for a future Bread Dad banana bread recipe!

 - Optional – If you do not have vegetable oil or want a more buttery flavored pecan banana bread, you can replace the vegetable oil with unsalted butter (but it should be softened in your microwave before using).
 I prefer to use vegetable oil for this recipe because it seems to result in a moister pecan banana bread (as oil stays liquid at room temperature).